r09491/solar_checker/README.md

 ![alt text](images/solar_checker_logmonth.png)

-My solar system produced 101.8 kWh.
-67% were directly used which resulted in an saving of 24.98€.
-Nevertheless I still have to pay 13.85€ to my supplier and he gets energy worth 12.57€ as a present.
+My solar system produced 83.0 kWh measured by the inverter (without the losses in the solarbank).
+82% are directly used which results in a bonus of 23.15€.
+Nevertheless I still have to pay 26.56€ to my supplier for his grid imports and he gets energy worth 5.00€ as a gift for my grid exports.

 ---